yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/alex_carl.md

 * 3: Team is using a project management tool to keep their project organized. *
 - 2: Team is using a project management tool but didn't update the progress frequently.
 Many cards have no changes made to them
 - 1: Team failed to use a project management tool to track its progress.

+Used waffle effectively to track all user stories.

 ## Instructor Rubric